 Keyboards and mice

-Again, when buying second-hand hardware like mice and keyboards, check on their physical state before even trying them on your device.
-Avoid buying hardware that appears worn out and damaged, even if the seller claims they work perfectly (unless you’re on an extremely tight budget).
+Again, when buying second-hand hardware like mice and keyboards, check their physical state before even trying them on your device.

 Coolers are among the safe PC parts to buy used.
-However, while purchasing a second-hand air cooler for your PC is okay, don’t buy liquid coolers, as air coolers are a lot less risky than their liquid counterparts when bought used.
+However, while purchasing a second-hand air cooler for your PC is okay, don’t buy liquid coolers, as air coolers are much less risky than their liquid counterparts when bought used.

 So what should you be on the lookout for when buying used coolers?

 First, always check on the physical condition of the contact area.
 For example, dents and dings in the aluminum fins are red flags; don’t attempt to buy a cooler with holes or cracks.

 As a rule of thumb, avoid using second-hand liquid coolers due to the risk of leakage in the case of dents and cracks.

 Another point of consideration is listening to the noise levels.
 A cooler that’s too noisy is probably nearing the end of its useful life and won’t serve you much longer.